American Staffordshire Terrier

 American Staffordshire Terriers are powerful but playful dogs that are both loyal and affectionate with their owners.

 Illustration courtesy of the Swedish Kennel Club

 About this Breed

 The American Staffordshire Terrier originated from the Staffordshire Bull Terrier, which was bred in Britain in the 19th century to be a fast and small fighting dog.
 They made their way to America in the late 19th century, coinciding with the rise in popularity of dogfighting.
 However, Americans preferred slightly larger dogs than the Staffordshire Bull Terrier, which led to the development of the American Staffordshire Terrier.
 This powerful breed’s ability to be easily managed became a valued characteristic.
 Thankfully, this characteristic evolved into a sweet and trusting disposition around people.
 Eventually, the American Staffordshire was recognized by the AKC in 1936.

-The American Staffordshire is an intelligent breed that can pick up training without much difficulty; however, this training must be conducted with authority to show this powerful breed who is in control.
-This lively breed currently ranks as the 77th most popular in the United States.
+The American Staffordshire is an intelligent breed that can pick up training easily.
+This lively breed currently ranks as the 81st most popular in the United States.

 Explore some Embark dogs that share American Staffordshire Terrier ancestry.